Obama announces 'understanding' with China's Xi on cyber theft but remains wary

 Obama hosted a lavish black-tie state dinner for Xi on Friday night, featuring Maine lobster and Colorado lamb for about 200 guests, with technology executives featured among them.

-Seated with Obama and Xi at the head table were Apple CEO Tim Cook, Satya Nadella of Microsoft, Facebook's Mark Zuckerberg and Salesforce.com's Marc Benioff.
+Seated with Obama and Xi at the head table were Apple (AAPL.O) CEO Tim Cook, Satya Nadella of Microsoft (MSFT.O), Facebook's (FB.O) Mark Zuckerberg and Salesforce.com's (CRM.N) Marc Benioff.

 In their dinner toasts, both leaders focused on the theme of friendship.
 But Obama also referenced the tensions.
 "There will be times when there are differences between our two countries.
 It's inevitable," Obama said, also gently urging China to accept diverse views and "uphold the rights" of all people.